muyka/muyka/README.md

 - 👋 Hi, I’m @muyka
-- 👀 I’m interested in DevOps, Agile, CD and CI
+- 👀 I’m interested in DevOps, Agile, Green.
+Responsible, Safe and Ethical AI
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently pyutting e2e view of how to adopt and deploy  Greener and Ethical AI
-- 💞️ I’m looking to collaborate on, hmmm?  not yet (still finding my way around here)
+- 💞️ I’m looking to collaborate on, Green and Ethical AI solutions
-- 📫 How to reach me https://twitter.com/home
+- 📫 How to reach me [https://x.com/cristinaalp]

 <!---
 muyka/muyka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.